-At the discretion of the principal (or Superintendent), and, if FMLA is applicable, subject to the result in sick leave not being paid, or discipline up to and including dismissal.
+At the discretion of the principal (or Superintendent), and, if FMLA is applicable, subject to the certification or recertification provisions contained in policy 8.22-CLASSIFIED PERSONNEL FAMILY MEDICAL LEAVE the District may require a written statement from the employee's physician documenting the employee's illness.
+Failure to provide such documentation of illness may result in sick leave not being paid, or discipline up to and including dismissal.